KhronosGroup/glTF/schema/README.md

       * _instance_controller_
       * _instance_light_
       * Allow only one? _meshes_, _camera_, or _lights_.
+      * _Animations for all COLLADA transformation elements is going to be hard.
+Need to scope it right._
    * _COLLADA2JSON_
       * _Convert all transformation elements to 4x4 matrix.
 Do we already?_